Azure/azure-webpubsub/samples/javascript/chatapp/Readme.md

 node server
 ```

-The web app is listening to request at `http://localhost:8080/eventhandler`.
+The web app is listening to event handler requests at `http://localhost:8080/eventhandler`.

 ## Use ngrok to expose localhost